DBlack2021/ClassNotes/HIST 2370 Notes/README.md

 # Notes for HIST 2370

-These notes are for HIST 2370: Renaissance to Enlightenment at Northeastern University.
-I took this course during the Spring 2022 semester taught by Professor Robert Cross.
+These notes are for HIST 2370: Renaissance to Enlightenment at Northeastern University taught by Professor Robert Cross.
+I took this course during the Spring 2022 semester.

 ## List of Major Topics[^1]